RealDeco/sendspin-guition/README.md

 ## Guition 1.85" Rotary Knob

-Beware there is two versions of this, the older more expensive JC3636K518C with dual processor, and the newer JC3636K718C with a single esp32-s3, this is for the new version. first yaml for this device is a quick vibe coded conversion of the yaml for the other device, with gpio and extra hardware added and working, ready to use.
+Beware there is two versions of this, the older more expensive JC3636K518C with dual processor, and the newer JC3636K718C with a single esp32-s3, this is for the new version.

 <div align="center">